 In late 1990, the lending stance of commercial banks became more cautious, and the financial difficulties of some firms in the real estate-related and nonbank industries surfaced.
 The Bank recognized that "the firms with speculative investments for real estates and securities excessively in the past would not be able to avoid confronting severe funding difficulty in the future, and a risk of their failure badly involving large lenders such as finance companies and commercial banks would not be ruled out perfectly."
 At the same time, the Bank recognized that "monetary policy implementation in the future should be considerate so as not to repeatedly ignite asset price inflation at all."
-The Bank also assessed that "it would be difficulties in funding."
+The Bank also assessed that "it would be difficult in a near term to imagine a circumstance where a sound firm would face severe difficulties in funding."
 Consequently, the Bank acknowledged that it should "encourage market mechanisms to make the firms with excessive speculative investments disappear autonomously," for "normalization of the bubble economy and the sound development of Japan's economy while accepting risks to some extent."